Article I – Membership

 - preside over regular meetings of the chapter, Executive Committee meetings, and special meetings,

-- issue the call for nominations, announce elections procedures, and preside over the annual elections,
+- issue the call for nominations, announces elections procedures, and preside over the annual elections,

 - review the constitution with the Executive Committee once a year and appoints a temporary committee for constitutional revision when the Executive Committee agrees that this document needs updating,

-- maintain a document/s of procedures of and reports on major chapter events, and reviews these materials with the next president and at Maynar,
+- maintain a document/s of procedures of and reports on major Society events, and reviews these materials with the next president and at Maynar,

 - suggest schedules for ongoing chapter programs,